ShuZ3274/website_test/docs/index.md

 Hello, I am Shu Zhang, a current graduate student at McGill, speciallized in astrophysics.
-If you're like to learn more about me, you can find an introduction to [my research](./reasearch/research_index.md), some info on some [recent projects](./projects/project_index.md) and some more info [about me](./about/about.md).
+If you're like to learn more about me, you can find an introduction to [my research](./reasearch/research_index.md), and some more info [about me](./about/about.md).